F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 In other words, the custom function only sees the dataframe/series representing the group, not the whole dataframe/series.
 The grouping and combining aggreate results is done by the `apply` function.

+*There is a change in behavior of the `apply` function and the grouping columns between pandas 2 and 3.
+A new parameter `include_groups` was introduced for a smooth transition.
+The grouping columns are included in the result only if this parameter is set to `True`.

+- in pandas 2, the default value of `include_groups` is `True`, but a warning is raised.
+To silence the warning, we can
+    - set the parameter to `False` (if we do not need the grouping columns), or
+    - select the aggregation columns explicitly in the selection step.
+- in pandas 3, the default value of `include_groups` is `False`.

 ## Time aggregation
 [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#resampling)